Home Loan Repayment Calculator Australia 2026

 If your monthly repayment is below your state's average, you're either borrowing less than the typical buyer, on a lower interest rate, or both.
 Both are good signals.

-• Your interest rate is still competitive (rates have shifted in 2025-26; the average refinance loan now is ~$557,000 according to ABS, suggesting many borrowers are switching lenders)
+• Your interest rate is still competitive (rates have shifted in 2025-26; the average refinance loan now is about $557,000 according to ABS, suggesting many borrowers are switching lenders)

 • You're not paying for unused features (offset, redraw) you don't actually use